-- We aim at all stages to work in partnership with parents.
-Parents have valuable information that they can give to the nursery.
-They can support the work we do or the strategies we put in place with their child at home. - A Parents should always be told of any special help their child receives and the outcome of that help, usually during parent reviews. - ❖ Key Carers may talk to parents on a more regular but informal basis.
+- At all stages we work in partnership with parents.
+Parents have valuable information that they can give to the Nursery.
+They can support the work we do or the strategies we put in place with their child at home. - Parents should always be told of any special help their child receives and the outcome of that help, usually during parent reviews. - Key Carers may talk to parents on a more regular but informal basis.